Apis mellifera iberiensis: Taxonomy

-Genoma
+Genome

 The Iberian Peninsula is an area of hybridization between the north of Africa and Europe, the influence of Apis mellifera mellifera is present in bees localized in the northern, and the influence of Apis mellifera intermissa is more present in the south, in the Apis mellifera iberiensis.

 A. m. iberiensis DNA is present in the honey bees of the western United States where the honey bees are not native and they were introduced from Spain during the conquest of America.

 Presents six haplotypes different, five of them correspond to an evolutionary lineage from Africa and one from West Europa.
-From this, infer the hybrid nature of this subspecies, which has a predominant influence in the south of the Iberian Peninsula, with a North African component that is gradually replaced towards the north, with Apis mellifera mellifera.
+From this, infer the hybrid nature of this subspecies, which has a predominant influence in the south of the Iberian Peninsula, with a North African component that is gradually replaced towards the north, with A. m. mellifera.

 The genetic variability of the microsatellite of the chromosomes, is similar to that of African populations in the number of alleles detected and the values of genetic diversity.
 This suggests the genetic relationship between populations of Andalusia and North Africa.

 Studied be populations of Portugal there were no major differences between different geographical locations.
 Morphometric studies of Apis mellifera iberiensis populations in Asturias and northern Iberian Peninsula indicated that the Cantabrian Mountains produces insulation allowing for differences between populations.

 The results of microsatellites vary markedly between provinces.
 In Cadiz haplotype homogeneity contrasts with the microsatellite variability, suggesting the occurrence of recent phenomena of introgression from populations with African haplotypes, whose origin is indeterminate.

-In the early 1500s, the Apis mellifera iberiensis was introduced to the Americas, and in the following centuries other subspecies were imported, spreading throughout the Americas.